DoubleNemesis/Death-in-the-City/totb/README.md

-react witness page should lead to another page or eg bin link / postman link (to get loveletter) to trial text loveletter instructions "now click a symbol..." text make vocab relevant - shredded react add make your guess react credits footer??? css codebox background
+trial instructions "now click a symbol..." text make vocab relevant - shredded react add make your guess react credits footer??? css codebox background
-React check error on clicking correct convo option and getting "incorrect" art/css create larger images of each trial / artefact pictures small/big react issue with bubble text corrected letter at the end react moveableevents combine???? react change witnesses on officebase to act like artefacts art hang names on doors? css artefacts glow/throb on discovery css artefacts click sign its been clicked
+React check error on clicking correct convo option and getting "incorrect" art/css create larger images of each trial / artefact pictures small/big react handle office view artefatcs vs completed artefacts? or just remember state at end of each sesh? react issue with bubble text error corrected  at the end and change btn text react moveableevents combine???? react change witnesses on officebase to act like artefacts art hang names on doors? css artefacts glow/throb on discovery??
 ???? one of women is weightlifter - find that in the bin - photo of her with muscles!!!!
 ???? chey got something new with blackmail cash text first page blurb, instructions etc